Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Estimation

 The representation as an RAL estimator and its asymptotic distribution can be derived in the same way as those of the IPSW estimator, and the influence function is given by

-Note that the components of the Jacobian, $J_{11}, J_{12}, J_{13}, J_{14}, J_{22}, J_{33}, J_{44}$, are identical between the IPSW estimator and the enriched estimator for any choice of $\Psi_F$.
+Note that the components of the Jacobian, $J_{11}, J_{12}, J_{13}, J_{14}, J_{22}, J_{33}, J_{44}$, are identical between the IPSW estimator and the enriched estimator for any choice of $m_F$.

-When $\Psi^{\text{dr}}_F$ is used and both the propensity score and outcome regression models are consistently estimated, the influence function becomes
+When $m_F^{\text{dr}}$ is used and both the propensity score and outcome regression models are consistently estimated, the influence function becomes

-which is nothing but the EIF for the WATE under two-phase sampling, denoted by $\varphi_{\text{obs}}(O_2; \tau_w)$.
+which is nothing but the EIF for the WATE under two-phase sampling in Proposition \ref{prop:EIF}, denoted by $\phi^{\mathrm{eff}}(O; \tau_h, \eta)$.
 Therefore, the EDR estimator reaches the semiparametric efficiency bound when all nuisance models are correctly specified.

-In summary, the asymptotic distribution and efficiency of the enriched estimators are characterized as follows. \begin{proposition} When $\Psi^{\text{dr}}_F$ is used as the estimating function and all nuisance models are correctly specified, we have
+The asymptotic distribution and efficiency of the enriched estimators are characterized as follows. \begin{proposition} When $m_F^{\text{dr}}$ is used as the estimating function and all nuisance models are correctly specified, we have

 \end{proposition}